Wrong-o/cursor-cv-mcp/README.md

-# pinoMCP
+pinoMCP

-*Give your AI-agent tools to behave like a real person*
+Give your AI agent tools to behave like a real person

-**PLEASE OBSERVE THAT THIS MCP GIVES ACCESS TO YOUR FILES, SYSTEM INFORMATION AND CAN NAVIGATE UIS.
-USE PROPER PERCAUSION**
+PLEASE NOTE: This MCP grants access to your files, system information, and can navigate UIs.
+USE WITH PROPER PRECAUTION.

-## Navigation tools
+Navigation Tools

-- Mouse and keyboard
+    Mouse and keyboard

-    - Clicking
+        Clicking

-    - Typing
+        Typing

-    - Key combination
+        Key combinations

-- Knowledge of local system
+    Knowledge of the local system

-    - Operating system
+        Operating system

-    - Keyboard layout
+        Keyboard layout

-    - Active windows
+        Active windows

-- Computer vision identifies
+    Computer vision identifies

-    - UI elements
+        UI elements

-    - Images
+        Images

-    - Text
+        Text

-- System Control
+    System control

-    - Open folders
+        Open folders

-    - See folder content
+        View folder contents

-    - Start programs
+        Start programs

-- Voice feedback
+    Voice feedback

-    - Read text or summaries
+        Read text or summaries

-This MCP was developed for Cursor IDE and tested using Anthropics models, there is no garantuee that it will work on other systems.
+This MCP was developed for Cursor IDE and tested using Anthropic's models.
+There is no guarantee it will work on other systems.